nholtz/sanal-book/_build/text/sdtrusses/determinacy-and-stability.md

 Finally, the last step is shown in Figure 3.2.2-17.
 We have one remaining member to fit: _cd_.
 Joints _c_ and _d_ plainly displace horizontally the same amount.
-As these are very small displacments, the distance _c'd'_ is the same as _cd_ and so member _cd_ does not change in length.
+As these are very small displacements, the distance _c'd'_ is the same as _cd_ and so member _cd_ does not change in length.